Analyzing Bias with Text, Images, And Sound

 AbstractDo men and women persuade differently?
 Are they evaluated differently?
 Using a novel data set of 1517 speech transcripts, evaluation scores and demographic data from highest-profile intervarsity debate tournaments, this research investigates spoken verbal tactics across genders and any ensuing impacts on their performance evaluations.
 The well-defined competitive rules of debate tournaments along with transparent merit-based evaluation system enables me to disentangle whether gender disparities in outcomes is due to differences in speech behavior or gender-specific evaluation standards (i.e. discrimination).
 To extract persuasion-relevant linguistic variables, I use widely validated word-and-phrase-based methods from persuasiveness studies.
 This method provides easily replicable linguistic variables to analyze unstructured, high-dimensional impromptu spoken text data, with limited observations.
 I find significant variation in speech patterns of male and female speakers.
 Specifically, female speakers use more personal and disclosing speaking styles, with more hedging phrases and disfluencies in their speeches.
 In their answers to questions from opponents, they negate less while having notably longer and more vague answers.
 Evaluation-wise, within debates, except for disfluencies, there is no robust evidence of gender-specific evaluation standards.
 These findings suggest that women receive lower scores than men because their speeches contain more score-reducing and fewer score-enhancing features, rather than discrimination.

-Identifying Physician Practice Style for Mental Health Conditions
+Physician Practice Style for Mental Health Conditions: The Case of ADHD

 BI Norwegian Business School